microy/Debian-PostInstall/Readme.md

   - Configure system banners
   - Configure Apt to use our local mirror server (optionnal)
+  - Configure Ntp to use our local mirror server (optionnal)
   - Configure Cntlm to use our local proxy server (optionnal)